ganeti/ganeti/doc/admin.rst

 ++++++++++

-The ``cfgupgrade`` tools is used to upgrade between major (and minor) Ganeti versions.
+The ``cfgupgrade`` tools is used to upgrade between major (and minor) Ganeti versions, and to roll back.
 Point-releases are usually transparent for the admin.

 More information about the upgrade procedure is listed on the wiki at http://code.google.com/p/ganeti/wiki/UpgradeNotes.